seamplex/libreblackjack-v01/README.md

  * TCP (web)sockets (using netcat or gwsocket), or
  * dynamically loaded from shared objects.

 These players can be actual human players playing in real-time through a front-end (a GUI application, a web-based interface, a mobile app, etc.) or robots that implement a certain betting and playing strategy playing (i.e. card counting) as fast as possible to study and analyze game statistics.
 There is an internal player that reads the strategy from a text file and plays accordingly.
-It can also be used to play interactive ASCII blackjack (see [#play]).
+It can also be used to play interactive [ASCII blackjack](#play).

 ## Why